axiros/pytest2md/README.md

 <!-- autogen tutorial -->

-This is a set of tools, *generating* documentation, while testing code, without touching the code source files, e.g. to modify docstrings.
+This is a set of tools, *generating* documentation, while verifying the documented claims about code behaviour - without the need to adapt the source code, e.g. by modifying doc strings.

-Example: This README.md was built from this file (while it was run as a test within pytest):
+Example: This "README.md" was mainly built from this file (while it was run as a test within pytest):

 ```python